microsoftgraph/entra-powershell/module/docs/entra-powershell-v1.0/Microsoft.Graph.Entra/New-EntraMSApplication.md

 ```

 ### -OptionalClaims
-Application developers can configure optional claims in their Azure AD apps to specify which claims they want in tokens sent to their application by the Microsoft security token service.
+Application developers can configure optional claims in their Microsoft Entra ID apps to specify which claims they want in tokens sent to their application by the Microsoft security token service.

 ```yaml
 Type: OptionalClaims